askforalfred/alfred/data/README.md

 This will save `feat_conv.pt` files insides each trajectory root folder.

-**Note**: Data generation saved PNG files, which were later converted into JPGs.
+**Note**: Data generator saved PNG files, which were later converted into JPGs.